jobayer977/javascript-interview-questions/docs/10 Indexed collections/what-is-the-purpose-of-some-method-in-arrays/index.md

 ---
 title: What is the purpose of some method in arrays ?
 ---
-## What is the purpose of some method in arrays ?

 The some() method is used to test whether at least one element in the array passes the test implemented by the provided function.
 The method returns a boolean value.
 Let's take an example to test for any odd elements,